Email FacebookTwitterMenu burgerClose thin

 Share

 Family offices can help financial advisors differentiate themselves in a competitive market as a one-stop solution for diverse client needs.
 This type of firm sets itself apart from other firms by providing highly personalized and holistic wealth management services for wealthy families.
-Here are four general steps to set up a family office.
+In North America alone, there are an estimated 7,800 family offices with an average wealth of $2.9 billion, according to PwC’s Global Family Office Deals Study.1 Here’s an overview of how family offices work and the steps required to establish one.

 SmartAsset’s Advisor Marketing Platform can help you add new clients at your desired pace.
 Sign up for a free demo today.